 14. La Marimorena

 It’s a catchy Spanish language track with plenty of vocabulary for you to learn.
-There are several variations of this classic song; Oscar Athie’s interpretation is only one example.
+This classic song has several variations; Oscar Athie’s interpretation is only one example.

 Want to learn Spanish, fast?